lemrey/sdk-nrfxlib/nrf_modem/doc/sockets.rst

 .. important::
    The callback is invoked in an interrupt service routine.

+NRF_SO_EXCEPTIONAL_DATA
+   Send data on socket as part of an exceptional event.
+   Exceptional events are described in the 3GPP Release 14 specification.
+The feature requires network support.

+   Before using this socket option, the PDN associated with the socket must be configured to allow exceptional events by using the ``AT%EXCEPTIONALDATA`` AT command.
+   For more information about the ``AT%EXCEPTIONALDATA`` AT command, see the `nRF91 AT Commands Reference Guide <AT Commands Reference Guide_>`_.

+   The socket option is supported from modem firmware v2.0.0.

 NRF_SO_RAI_LAST
    This is a Release assistance indication (RAI) socket option.